Cat & Dog Imaging & Diagnostics in Duluth, GA

-We’re proud to serve our patients in Duluth and all surrounding areas with state-of-the-art pet diagnostic capabilities.
-Our in-house laboratory, digital X-rays, and ultrasound machine help us diagnose and further treat a wide array of medical conditions.
+We’re proud to serve our patients in Duluth and all surrounding areas with state-of-the-art cat and dog imaging and diagnostic capabilities.
+Our x-ray machine, ultrasound and in-house laboratory help us diagnose and further treat a wide array of medical conditions.
 When a physical exam uncovers possible illness or disease, we’re lucky to have such helpful tools at our disposal.
-Our skilled and knowledgeable doctors are prepared to study your pet’s internal body and laboratory results to diagnose complex conditions as well as test for common ones.
+Our skilled and knowledgeable veterinarians are prepared to study your pet’s internal body and laboratory results to diagnose complex conditions as well as test for common ones.
+Call us today at (770) 817-9565.

 - We’re able to analyze the size, shape, and place of organs to diagnose liver, kidney, and heart disease.